-Developing features that rely on permissions with warnings as optional and introducing those features organically gives users a risk free introduction to the extension.
-Additionally, this allows users to further customize their experience with an extension and creates opportunity to explain warnings.
+Developing features that rely on permissions with warnings as optional and introducing those features organically gives users a risk-free introduction to the extension.
+Additionally, this allows users to further customize their experience with an extension and creates an opportunity to explain warnings.

 Substitute the activeTab permission